dxcamps/DLI_RoboWorkshop_1/pre-requisite lab/readme.md

 1. To copy the pre-existing VHD from the hosted storage account into the container you just created, use the `azure storage blob copy start` command with the values from the table above:

     > **Note**: This is ONE command.
-It is shown here wrapped across multiple lines but you will need to copy and paste this command into a text editor, replace the `--dest-account-name dlirw<name>-storage` and `--dest-account-key xxx...xxx==` place holders with your actual values, then copy and paste that completed single line syntax into your command prompt or terminal:
+It is shown here wrapped across multiple lines but you will need to copy and paste this command into a text editor, replace the `--dest-account-name <name>storage` and `--dest-account-key xxx...xxx==` place holders with your actual values, then copy and paste that completed single line syntax into your command prompt or terminal:

     ```bash
     azure storage blob copy start